root2185/multi-timer/README.md

 `rm ~/.multi-timer`

-# In this repo there is also a launcher, an icon and an alarm.
+In this repo there are also a launcher, an icon and an alarm.
 You can specify the paths in the launcher and with alacarte (tested on gnome) you can add it to the applications menu.

 If you copy the script to /usr/bin you can also launch it from the cli using: